Windows OS Hub

 Contents:

-• How-to Allow Non-admin Users to Shadow RDS Sessions?
+• How to Allow Non-Admin Users to Shadow Remote Desktop Sessions

-The list on the right will contain a list of users who have sessions on this RDS server.
-Right-click on the user session you want, select Shadow from the drop-down menu.
+The right pane shows the list of users with sessions on this RDSH host in this collection.
+Right-click on the desired user session and select Shadow from the drop-down menu.

-You can only connect to an active user session.
-If the session is in a disconnected state (due to the RDS session limit/timeout settings), you cannot connect to such a session:
+You can only shadow an active user session.
+If the user session is in a disconnected state (due to the RDS session timeout settings), you cannot connect it:

 Shadow Error - The specified session is not connected.